 If a staff member or student is suspected to be sick, or has been diagnosed with COVID-19, the school may notify families and staff about the exposure while maintaining the confidentiality of the sick staff member or student, to the most reasonable extent possible, and consistent with the Americans with Disabilities Act and other applicable federal and state privacy laws.
 The District will also notify public health officials, as required by law, including but not limited to Conn.
-Gen. Stat. §10-210, which requires that 1) a school notify the local director of health whenever any child

-(or staff) shows symptoms of a communicable disease, and 2) any such child be excluded from attendance at school and not be permitted to return without permission of the director of health.
+Gen. Stat. §10-210, which requires that 1) a school notify the local director of health whenever any child (or staff) shows symptoms of a communicable disease, and 2) any such child be excluded from attendance at school and not be permitted to return without permission of the director of health.

 Sick staff members and children should not to return until they have met the current operative CDC criteria for discontinuing home isolation.
-Staff or students with signs or symptoms of COVID-19 may only return to school with a documented negative COVID-19 test result or a note from a healthcare provider clearing them to safely return to the school program.
+Depending upon one's vaccination status and the operative CDC (and state) guidance, staff or students with signs or symptoms of COVID-19 may be required to return to school only after a documented negative COVID-19 test result or a note from a healthcare provider clearing them to safely return to the school program.
 See "Staying Home When III," below.

-In addition, the District shall inform those who have had close contact to a person diagnosed with COVID-19 to stay home and self-monitor for symptoms and to follow CDC guidance if symptoms develop, while respecting the privacy rights of all as required by law.
-If a person does not have symptoms, they should still follow appropriate CDC guidance for home isolation.
+In addition, the District shall inform those who have had close contact to a person diagnosed with COVID-19 to stay home (where applicable, dependent upon vaccination status) and self-monitor for symptoms and to follow CDC guidance if symptoms develop, while respecting the privacy rights of all as required by law.
+If a person does not have symptoms, they should still follow appropriate CDC guidance for home isolation, as may be amended and based upon vaccination status.
 See "Staying Home When III," below.